Mondorf-les-Bains: History

 Despite acquiring the name of Mondorf-les-Bains on 28 August 1878, the spa had been undergoing a significant decline since 1871.
 Only after the State took over the facilities on 21 April 1886 were its fortunes improved.
 Minister of State Paul Eyschen was particularly successful in reviving interest, encouraging visitors to come from Belgium.
 In the early 20th century, the State invested heavily in the resort adding a pavilion for the original source, a banqueting hall and a reading room as well as the Orangerie and the country's first indoor swimming pool.
 The park was also enlarged.
 A railway to Thionville was opened in 1903 and, in 1913, the Marie-Adélaïde Source, named after the grand duchess Marie-Adélaïde was added after drilling to a depth of 464 metres.

-The "Class of 45"; the prisoners of Camp Ashcan.
-At the center of the bottom row, Hermann Göring.

 After a quiet period during the First World War, a new spa centre designed by architect Paul Wigreux was opened in 1926.
 In the 1930s, the hotels were occupied not by visitors interested in the waters but by émigrés from Nazi Germany.
 At the same time it was visited by Polish pianist Arthur Rubinstein.
 During the Second World War, well-to-do Nazis enjoyed relaxing at "Staatsbad-Mondorf", far away from the bombing and fighting.
 In 1945, Mondorf's Palace Hotel became Camp Ashcan, a prisoner-of-war camp for senior Nazi dignitaries who awaited trials at Nuremberg.
 During the Allied occupation, that lasted until September 1945, there was no permission to transit in the town from 7 pm to 7 am.
 The spa continued to prosper in the second half of the 20th century with an outdoor swimming pool (1953), a new thermal centre (1988), and the Casino 2000 which opened in 1983.